bymayo/craft-dribbble/README.md

 There is only one available Twig tag to pull through anything from the Dribbble API.

-The `get` allows you to grab anything from the Dribbble API.
-For example, if you want to output a list of shots by the authenticated user, you would do the following:
+The `get` tag allows you to pull anything from the Dribbble API.
+For example, if you want to output a list of shots by the authorised user, you would do the following:

 ```HTML
 {% for shot in craft.dribbble.get('user/shots', 10) %}